Frequently Asked Questions

 Is the fireplace in the cabins a working fireplace?

-Yes.
-You will need to bring your own firewood.
-Make sure you bring kindling (small sticks or wood) and newspaper to start the fire.
-The fireplaces were built in the 1940’s so they are small in size and therefore cannot hold a lot of firewood at one time.
-All of the local grocery stores, gas stations, and big box stores sell firewood that is perfect for use in our cabin’s fireplaces.
+All of the local grocery stores, gas stations, and big box stores sell firewood that is perfect for use in our cabins’ fireplaces.
 Please do not use the paper towels from the kitchen to start a fire in your cabin’s fireplace; doing so can create an unsafe, smoky mess inside your cabin.
+Please note that cabin 2, Bears Paw, no longer has a wood burning fireplace.

 We are arriving in the winter; do you have heaters in the cabins?